Only the Terminal-Bench terminus-2 results. The old multi-benchmark scorecard is gone.

 Agent: terminus-2, the native tool-calling Terminal-Bench agent.

 Speed column: wall-clock elapsed time from run start to final results.json write.
 Compare it alongside the concurrency column.
 I am intentionally not listing tok/s here: Terminal-Bench artifacts give harness-level token accounting, but not a clean model decode-throughput measurement.
+For the GGUF run, separate direct endpoint probes at 16K context showed roughly 70 tok/s prefill on a 5,140-token prompt and roughly 25 tok/s decode on a two-token completion; that is not the same thing as Terminal-Bench throughput.

 Why only this cut: mixing unrelated benchmark families, terminus-1, and terminus-2 in one leaderboard made one page look precise while combining unlike measurements.
 This version is narrower and cleaner.